arjyadebsengupta-netizen/Machine-Learning-Repository/README.md

   <li>03_Neural Operators</li>
   <li>Transformer Variants</li>
 </ol>
-These files so far describe the code.
+These files so far describe the ML codes and algorithms involved.
 The Physics Simulation Applications folder will explore more on how to combine the models to establish a digital twin.
+Also, in parallel , we will see how to employ Reinforcement Learning in Robotics Applications.

 ## Repository Structure